Microsoft Compliance Score (preview)

 Microsoft Compliance Score helps to simplify the way you manage compliance and reduce compliance risks through a user-friendly experience.
 Compliance Score is available for public preview in the Microsoft 365 compliance center.

 In this article: Read this article to understand what Compliance Score is and how to set it up for your organization.

-Learn about updates: Go to the Compliance Score release notes to see what's new and known issues with the preview version of Compliance Score.
+Learn about updates: We published several updates in the April 2020 release.
+Visit the Compliance Score release notes to see what's new and known issues with the preview version of Compliance Score.

 What is Compliance Score

 Microsoft Compliance Score is a preview feature in the Microsoft 365 compliance center to help you understand your organization's compliance posture.
 It calculates a risk-based score measuring your progress in completing actions that help reduce risks around data protection and regulatory standards.